dmatscheko/translator_reader/README.md

 ## License Information

-The dictionaries used in this application are derived from Wiktionary extracts, which are licensed under the [Creative Commons Attribution-Share-Alike License](https://dumps.wikimedia.org/legal.html).
+The dictionaries used in this application are derived from Wiktionary extracts, which are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) License](https://creativecommons.org/licenses/by-sa/4.0/).
 For more details, see the [Wikimedia License Information](https://dumps.wikimedia.org/legal.html).

-This project is licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.de.html).
+This project is licensed under the [GNU General Public License 3 (GPLv3)](https://www.gnu.org/licenses/gpl-3.0.de.html).

 ## Troubleshooting